anubhavg-icpl/anubhav-lang/README.md

 - `STORE name value` - Store a variable
 - `RECALL name` - Use a stored variable in expressions
 - `COMBINE name strings...` - Concatenate strings and variables
+- `REPEAT n TIMES DO...END` - Loop execution
+- `IF condition THEN...ELSE...END` - Conditional execution
+- `PRINT items...` - Formatted output
+- `AND/OR` - Logical operators
 - `#` - Comments (to end of line)

 ## Features